What Are Service Dogs? Breeds and Duties of These Fantastic Dogs

-The person adopted a dog must agree to maintaining the dog’s training and provide for the dog’s well-being, which may cost up to $100 monthly
+The person adopting a dog must agree to maintaining the dog’s training and provide for the dog’s well-being, which may cost up to $100 monthly.

-Must meet the emotional and physical needs of the dog and needs a support system if/when the adapter is unable to meet the needs of the dog
+Must meet the emotional and physical needs of the dog and needs a support system if/when the adopter is unable to meet the needs of the dog.

 A dog is the only thing on earth that loves you more than you love yourself.— Josh Billings

 Dogs for Patients With Seizures

 The service dog for patients that have seizures is trained to help or assist the individual during or after a seizure.
 These dogs are trained to naturally detect an oncoming seizure and warn their partner of it.
 Roughly 65 million people around the world have epilepsy, with 3.4 million in the US.

 - Display particular behaviors before a seizure.

 Remain close to their partner during a seizure, preventing injuries.

 Alert a caregiver, family member, or emergency response system.